 iHuman Science student-faculty collaborative research awards are designated specifically to support interdisciplinary research projects that tie other disciplinary foci to Exercise Science or Psychology.
 To foster interdisciplinary cooperation, a collaborator from either Psychology or Exercise Science is required on each application.
-Projects can be conducted over the summer (2014) or during the academic year (2014-2015) but results must be presented at Student Scholarship Recognition Day 2015, as well as at a peer-reviewed regional or national conference.
-Two awards, to a maximum of $6,000 each, are available for 2014-2015 to cover participating faculty (maximum $1,000) and student stipends, equipment costs, and other study-related expenses.
+Projects can be conducted over the summer or during the academic year but results must be presented at Student Scholarship Recognition Day in the subsequent academic year, as well as at a peer-reviewed regional or national conference.
+Two awards, to a maximum of $7,000 each, are available in 2016-17 to cover participating faculty (maximum $1,500) and student stipends, equipment costs, and other study-related expenses.

-Proposals detailing the purpose, methods and budget for each project, the proposed number of students to be involved, as well as the faculty collaborator from Exercise Science or Psychology, must be submitted by 5:00 pm on the deadline date to firstname.lastname@example.org.
-If you have any questions, please contact Professor Mark Stewart (Psychology: email@example.com) or Peter Harmer (Exercise Science: firstname.lastname@example.org).
+Application Materials: Interested faculty members should submit proposals detailing the purpose, methods and budget for each project, the proposed number of students to be involved, as well as the faculty collaborator from Exercise Science or Psychology by 5:00 pm on the deadline date to firstname.lastname@example.org.
+If you have any questions, please contact Professor Peter Harmer (Exercise Science) at email@example.com.

-Deadline: April 4, 2014 - 5 p.m.
-Proposals must be submitted via email to Peter Harmer at email@example.com.
-(CLOSED)
+Deadline: April 25, 2016 - 5 p.m.
+Proposals must be submitted via email to Peter Harmer at firstname.lastname@example.org.

 Contact Information: Peter Harmer (503-370-6470)